staylor/wordpress-4.4/_posts/2015-08-23-comments-update.md

 moderation page open, there is no indication when new comments arrive.
 There is probably some work we can do here with the Heartbeat API.

-I recently dug into some of the ancient comment code to fix bubble counts dynamically when inline moderation happens.
+Perhaps a UI upgrade while we're at it.

 **Pros:**

 * Live comment moderation, doesn't require refreshing the page to see new comments or find out that there are comments to be moderated.
 * a chance to make use of Heartbeat

-**Cons:** The JS that powers the list table screen for comments now is old and painful to work with.
+* I recently dug into some of the ancient comment code to fix bubble counts dynamically when inline moderation happens - this whole screen can be rewritten in Backbone, fairly easily.